Gummy smile - Unnatural tooth proportions - Square teeth

 This patient really wanted a healthy nice smile and was highly motivated to achieve her goals with a "smile makeover" or "full mouth reconstruction".
 The gummy smile was corrected by perio-plastic surgery and the bone defect was improved by additional crown lengthening and recontouring.
 The prior treatment that was only 3 years old had already caused the loss of 4 teeth that needed to be replaced with implants.
 The short and squatty crowns were replaced with new Empress crowns with the appropriate "length to width ratios".

-Crown Lengthening helped this patient.
+Surgeons can fix a gummy smile with crown lengthening just as it helped the example patient.
 Crown lengthening, perio-plastic surgery, and gum lifting are the same thing.
 Gum lifting, is also sometimes referred to as “gingivoplasty”, is a procedure that removes and reshapes the gums.
 Individuals with large gums have teeth that often times appear small.
 For those individuals, their gums cover more of the top third of the tooth than is normal or aesthetically pleasing.
 When a smile does not display gum tissue that is even, balanced, and congruent with the upper lip, people may be plagued with low self-esteem and a lack of confidence.

 Can I fix my Gumline?

 A gummy smile is when too much gum shows above the top teeth.
 Crown lengthening to fix a gummy smile is an elective surgical cosmetic procedure that is frequently done to help patients who have a gummy smile or uneven gums.
 Although there are many causes of gummy smiles, most patients with extra gum noticeable in their smile can have it altered with one relatively simple procedure.
 Normally, the upper lip will rise with a smile to the tops of the upper teeth.
 More specifically, to the highest points of the gingival scallops or arches.
 It is said that you have a gummy smile when a smile exposes alot of gum above the teeth.